Ancient Greek medicine: Humoral Theory

-The Hippocratic Corpus opposes ancient beliefs, offering biologically based approaches to disease instead of magical intervention.
-The Hippocratic Corpus is a collection of about seventy early medical works from ancient Greece that are associated with Hippocrates and his students.
-Although once thought to have been written by Hippocrates himself, many scholars today believe that these texts were written by a series of authors over several decades.
-The Corpus contains the treatise, the Sacred Disease, which argues that if all diseases were derived from supernatural sources, biological medicines would not work.
 The establishment of the humoral theory of medicine focused on the balance between blood, yellow and black bile, and phlegm in the human body.
 Being too hot, cold, dry or wet disturbed the balance between the humors, resulting in disease and illness.
 Gods and demons were not believed to punish the patient, but attributed to bad air (miasma theory).
 Physicians who practiced humoral medicine focused on reestablishing balance between the humors.
 The shift from supernatural disease to biological disease did not completely abolish Greek religion, but offered a new method of how physicians interacted with patients.